Tag: leaves

 Harrismith sandstone gutter

-Then we reached Hector Street and Donald turned down toward his home and I turned up to mine.
+Far too quickly we reached Hector Street and Donald turned down toward his home and I turned up to mine.
 Mine on the corner and his a block or two closer to the mountain.

 “WHERE HAVE YOU BEEN!?” greeted me.
 The tone of the question surprised me and ruined the quiet, gentle ambience of our leisurely journey home.
 At his home Donald was being asked the same unreasonable question.
 We’d been to school.
 Everyone knew that, why were they asking?

 “IT’S FIVE O’ CLOCK!
 SCHOOL ENDED OVER FOUR HOURS AGO!”
 We weren’t arguing.
 We didn’t say it didn’t.
 What was their point?
 “WHAT TOOK YOU SO LONG?”
-Uh, we were talking . . .
+Uh, we were talking . . . time flies?

 plane-tree-platanus

-Plane tree have itchy balls
+Plane trees have itchy balls

 Huge thanks to Sandra of Harrismith’s best blog DeDoudeHuizeYard for the pictures – exactly right!
 That is the SAME gutter we sat in.
-You can even see a few of the plane leaves, great-great-great descendants of the ones we burned, um, (surely it can’t be!) fifty six years ago.
+You can even see a few of the plane leaves, great-great-great descendants of the ones we burned, um, (surely it can’t be!) about fifty six years ago.